fdcastel/Hyper-V-Automation/README.md

 You can read the documentation for `network-config` [here](http://cloudinit.readthedocs.io/en/latest/topics/network-config-format-v2.html).

 Alternatively, you may use `New-NetworkConfig.ps1` to create a file with basic network settings.

-You may create a virtual router using `-EnableRouting` switch.
-In this case you must provide a secondary virtual switch name using `-VMSecondarySwitchName`.
-The primary adapter (`eth0`) will be used for WAN and the secondary (`eth1`) for LAN.

 You may install Docker using `-InstallDocker` switch.